kpsuperplane/homebridge-wiz-lan/README.md

 - Wiz Plugs/Outlets (ESP10_SOCKET_06)

 # Installation

+Make sure your bulbs are already set up via the Wiz app and you have "Allow Local Communication" set to ON in your settings.

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-wiz-lan`
 3. Update your configuration file.
 See the sample below.